jiechenmc/SBUNotes/Class/CSE220/(3) Little & Big Endian.md

 >Read **Right to Left** or **Up Down**
 >**LSB** ... **MSB**
 >LSB will be stored before the MSB
+>The addresses are numbered like:
+>5 4 3 2 1 0

 >Good for numbers